timm/bnbad2/CONTRIBUTING.md

 - a code of [conduct](#conduct), please follow it in all your interactions with the project.
 - a set of local [idioms](#idioms), used when we write Python
-- a set of [standards](#standards) that enable more experimentation with this systems.

 ## Idioms